What Is PCOS?

-- Make your periods stop or become hard to predict
+- Stop your periods or make them hard to predict

-- Raise your chances for other health problems, including diabetes and high blood pressure
+- Raise your risk of other health problems, including diabetes and high blood pressure

 Hormones and PCOS

-With PCOS, your reproductive hormones are out of balance.
-This can lead to problems with your ovaries, such as not having your period on time, or missing it entirely.
+When you have PCOS, your reproductive hormones are out of balance.
+This can lead to problems with your ovaries, such as not having your period on time or not getting it.

-- Insulin: This hormone manages your blood sugar.
-If you have PCOS, your body might not react to insulin the way that it should.
+- Insulin .
+This hormone manages your blood sugar.
+If you have PCOS, your body might not react to insulin the way it should.

-- Progesterone: With PCOS, your body may not have enough of this hormone.
-That can make you to miss your periods for a long time, or to have periods that are hard to predict.
+- Progesterone .
+With PCOS, your body may not have enough of this hormone.
+You might miss your periods for a long time or have trouble predicting when they’ll come.

 Doctors don’t know all of the reasons why some women get PCOS.

 You might be more likely to have PCOS if your sister or mother also has it.
-It could also be related to problems that make your body produce too much insulin, which can affect your ovaries and their ability to ovulate (release eggs).
+It could also be related to problems that make your body produce too much insulin, which can affect your ovaries and their ability to ovulate (or release eggs).

 No single test can diagnose PCOS.
 Your doctor will start by asking about your symptoms and medical history and by doing a physical exam, and possibly a pelvic exam.